Dart posted on Hacker News and is live on Launch YC today only—check it out!

 • Foster a positive work environment

-Unlocking Team Potential with Strategic Task Allocation
+Unlock Team Potential with Strategic Work Allocation

 Balancing the frequency of task reviews with team productivity is crucial for seamless project execution.
 Regularly assess your team's workload and reallocate tasks to match individual strengths and interests, preventing burnout and maximizing efficiency.